RaduBerinde/axisds/regiontree/README.md

-# RegionTree
+# Region Tree

 ## Overview

-**RegionTree** is a data structure that partitions a one-dimensional space into contiguous segments (called *regions*), each associated with a value (called a *property*).
+Region Tree is a data structure that partitions a one-dimensional space into contiguous segments (called *regions*), each associated with a value (called a *property*).
 It is useful for representing piecewise-constant data along a line (such as time intervals, indices, or coordinates) and supports efficient updates